rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/maintainable.png)](https://maintainable.fm/)

 Legacy code, technical debt, and how to maintain and advance older projects (personal or at work).
-This one is tailored more towards seaoned developers audience, but anyone could bemnefit regardless of current experience level.
+This one is tailored more towards seasoned developers audience, but anyone could benefit regardless of current experience level.

 <small>Maintainable [iTunes](https://podcasts.apple.com/us/podcast/maintainable/id1459893010) | Maintainable [RSS](https://feeds.simplecast.com/7y1CbAbN)</small>